-In the Court's view, in special circumstances when an immediate response, in the form of a demonstration, to a political event might be justified, a decision to disband the ensuing, peaceful assembly solely because of the absence of the requisite prior notice, without any illegal conduct by the participants, amounts to a disproportionate restriction on freedom of peaceful assembly.198
+In the Court's view, in special circumstances when an immediate response, in the form of a demonstration, to a political event might be justified, a decision to disband the ensuing, peaceful assembly solely because of the absence of the requisite prior notice, without any illegal conduct by the participants, amounts to a disproportionate restriction on freedom of peaceful assembly.
+198

 The applicants in Bukta and Others v.
-Hungary were part of a group of about 150 people that had gathered for a demonstration in front of a hotel in Budapest where the Romanian Prime Minister was hosting a reception.
-The day before, the Hungarian Prime Minister had announced he would attend the reception.
-The applicants were of the opinion that Prime Minister should refrain from joining the reception, as it marked the occasion of Romania's national day, which
+Hungary were part of a group of about 150 people that had gathered for a demonstration in front of a hotel in Budapest where

 193 Vasily Poliakov v.
 Belarus, Human Rights Committee, Views of 17 July 2014, UN Doc.
 CCPR/C/111/D/2030/2011, para.
 8.3.
-194 Lashmankin and Others v.
-Russia, ECtHR, Judgment of 7 February 2017, para.
-456. Note that request for